MCP Server

 Feature Flag Rules

-2. Create Rollout and Personalize Rule - Set up rules for gradual rollout or personalization of your features.
+Create Feature Flag Rules - Set up rules for gradual rollout, A/B testing, personalization or multivariate testing of your features.

 Projects and Environments